CameronCSS/Programming-Languages/Data Notebooks/README.md

 <summary>Data Analysis / Visuals Projects</summary>
 <a href="https://github.com/CameronCSS/Data-Analysis/tree/main/Power-BI-Dashboards" target="new">Power BI Dashboards</a>
 <br>
-&nbsp; &nbsp;:arrow_right_hook: - Collection of my Power BI projects/dashboards with detailed analysis and visually appealing data.
+&nbsp; &nbsp; - Collection of my Power BI projects/dashboards with detailed analysis and visually appealing data.
 <br>
 <br>
 <a href="https://cameroncss.github.io/Data-Analysis/Netflix/index.html" target="new">Netflix Movies and TV Shows</a>
 <br>
-&nbsp; &nbsp;:arrow_right_hook: - Built out multiple sheets to display on a single visual, and created an interactive dashboard.
+&nbsp; &nbsp; - Built out multiple sheets to display on a single visual, and created an interactive dashboard.
 <br>
 <br>
 <a href="https://github.com/CameronCSS/Data-Analysis/tree/main/SLC%20civilian%20complaints" target="new">SLC civilian complaints</a>
   <br>
-&nbsp; &nbsp;:arrow_right_hook: - Utilized API calls to gather data from public sources.
+&nbsp; &nbsp; - Utilized API calls to gather data from public sources.
 Built a local DB to use in Power BI to uncover valuable insights.
   <br>
  </details>